Dr Lois Keidan, BA, DLitt

 Since 2009, I have been an Honorary Fellow of Queen Mary.
 LADA has collaborated closely with QMUL Drama for two decades on projects including the annual East End Collaborations and Fresh platforms for emerging artists, and 2006’s Performance Studies international: Performing Rights programme; this relationship was consolidated in the signing of a formal Memorandum of Understanding between LADA and QMUL in 2018.

-I contribute to teaching across MA Live Art, especially the seminars Live Art Histories and Disciplines of Live Art.
-I run the MA Live Art strand of the optional module Cultural Industries.
+I have contributed to teaching across MA Live Art, especially the seminars Live Art Histories and Disciplines of Live Art.
+I have also run the MA Live Art strand of the optional module Cultural Industries.

 My primary research interests include: